conversant/adlibs/README.md

 var appendHtml = require('ad-libs.js/lib/dom/appendHtml');

 ```
-    <a name="module_domReady"></a>

 ## domReady
     Executes the provided callback when the DOM is ready.
 Allows code to act on the DOM before the window "load" event fires.

 | Param | Type | Description |